But does more protein at breakfast actually help you manage your hunger and keep you satisfied?

 To understand whether protein at breakfast helps with satiety, we plotted the proportion of daily calories eaten at breakfast versus the % goal calories logged for half a million days of MyFitnessPal data.

 If someone recorded less than 100% it means that they successfully consumed less than their goal calorie intake for the day.
 However, if they logged more than 100%, for whatever reason, they overshot their calorie goal.

 This plot has a ton of scatter, but we can see towards the top left of the chart that a lower protein intake aligns with overeating.
-Towards the lower right of the chart, we see that higher protein intake at breakfast aligns with decrease intake across the day.
-Interestingly, foods with more protein tend to correspond to a higher nutrient density (i.e. more vitamins and minerals per calorie).
+Towards the lower right of the chart, we see that higher protein intake at breakfast aligns with decreased intake across the day.
+Interestingly, foods with more protein tend to correspond with a higher nutrient density (i.e. more vitamins and minerals per calorie).

 To help make sense of all the data we broke it up into a number of ‘buckets’ and took the average for each as shown by the dots in the chart below.

 It seems that the people who ate the least protein at breakfast (left-hand side of the chart) ended up eating the most across the entire day.
 While the people who ate the most protein at breakfast were more likely to consume less.

 Interestingly, there seems to be an inflection point when you consume more than 11% of your daily energy intake as protein at breakfast.
 Beyond this level, you don’t seem to get a lot more benefit from loading up on more protein.

 That is, you get the “minimum effective dose” of protein with 11% of your daily energy intake as protein at breakfast.